-The late enrollment penalty is an amount that’s added to a person’s monthly Part D premium because they enrolled “late”.
-A person enrolled in a Medicare drug plan may owe a late enrollment penalty if for any continuous period of 63 days or more after the Initial Enrollment Period, they went without one of these:
+The Late Enrollment Penalty is an amount that’s added to a person’s monthly Medicare Part D Prescription Drug Plan premium because they enrolled “late.”
+A person enrolled in a Medicare prescription drug plan may owe a Late Enrollment Penalty if for any continuous period of 63 days or more after the Initial Enrollment Period, they went without one of these:

 - A Medicare Advantage Plan (Part C) (like an HMO or PPO)